 However, the practical problem with the CPM-GOMS methodology is that constructing the schedule charts required to analyze an interface design is quite labor-intensive.
-The analysis is performed on a set of benchmark task scenarios, or task instances.
-For each task instance and interface design, the interface analyst must choose the particular hypothetical pattern of perceptual, cognitive, and motor activities, and construct the schedule chart that shows which MHP processors are active in what order, and which processor actions depend on which other actions.
+The analysis is performed on a set of specific benchmark task scenarios, or benchmark task instances.
+For each task instance and interface design, the interface analyst must choose the particular hypothetical pattern of perceptual, cognitive, and motor activities and construct the schedule chart that shows which MHP processors are active in what order and which processor actions depend on which other actions.
 Of course, the analyst may be able to reuse large portions of the schedule charts; for example, alternative designs or tasks that involve only small variations can be represented just by rearranging portions of the schedule charts (as in the Project Ernestine models).
-But due to the work involved, the CPM-GOMS method is recommended for predicting execution time only when there is a small number of benchmark tasks to be analyzed (see John & Kieras, 1994).
+But due to the work involved, the CPM-GOMS method is recommended for predicting execution time only when there is a small number of benchmark tasks to be analyzed (see John and Kieras [1996a]).

-Generative Models of Interface Procedures
+1.2 Generative Models of Procedures Using the EPIC Architecture

-This paper presents a new family of engineering models that are more powerful and easier to apply than CPM-GOMS analysis.
-These models are based on the EPIC (Executive Process-Interactive Control) human information processing architecture developed by Kieras and Meyer (Meyer & Kieras, in press, Kieras, Wood, & Meyer 1995; Kieras & Meyer, 1995), and the earlier so-called Cognitive Complexity Theory (CCT) production-system analysis of human-computer interaction (Bovair, Kieras, & Polson, 1990; Kieras & Polson, 1985).
-EPIC is similar in spirit to the Model Human Processor (MHP) (Card, Moran, & Newell, 1983), but EPIC incorporates many recent theoretical and empirical results about human performance in the form of a computer simulation modeling software framework.
-Using EPIC, a generative2 model can be constructed that represents the general procedures required to perform a complex multimodal task as a set of production rules.
-When the model is supplied with the external stimuli corresponding to a specific task instance, it will then execute the procedures in whatever specific way the task instance requires, thus simulating a human performing the task, and generating the predicted actions and their time course.
-Such a model is also typically reactive (see John & Kieras, 1994), in that the procedural knowledge in an EPIC model not only generates actions depending on the specific task situation, but also reacts in simulated real time to events initiated by the task environment.
+This article presents a new family of engineering models that are more powerful and easier to apply than CPM-GOMS analysis.
+These models are based on the EPIC (Executive Process-Interactive Control) human information-processing architecture developed by Kieras and Meyer [Kieras and Meyer 1997; Meyer and Kieras 1997a; 1997b], and the earlier so-called Cognitive Complexity Theory (CCT) production-system analysis of humancomputer interaction [Boyair et al. 1990; Kieras and Polson 1985].
+EPIC is similar in spirit to the Model Human Processor (MHP) [Card et al. 1983], but EPIC incorporates many recent theoretical and empirical results about human performance, in the form of a computer simulation modeling software framework.
+Using EPIC, a generative model can be constructed that represents the general procedures required to perform a complex multimodal task as a set of production rules.
+When the model is supplied with the external stimuli corresponding to a specific task instance, it will then execute the procedures in whatever specific way the task instance requires, thus simulating a human performing the task and generating the predicted actions and their time course.
+Such a model is also typically reactive (see John and Kieras [1996a; 1996b], in that the procedural knowledge in an EPIC model not only generates actions depending on the specific task situation, but also reacts in simulated real time to events initiated by the task environment.

 The primary goal in the development of EPIC has been to account for human multiple-task performance in situations such as aircraft cockpit tasks.
 In these situations, the human has to perform two or more highly reactive tasks simultaneously, meeting constraints such as enforcing the relative priority of the tasks and performing at maximum speed consistent with accuracy.
 Multiple perceptual and motor modalities are usually involved.
 Despite the practical importance of such tasks, the empirical and theoretical understanding of them has been quite limited.
-Nevertheless, EPIC models have been successful at accounting for performance in laboratory versions of multiple-task situations with unprecedented accuracy (Meyer & Kieras, in press-a, b; Kieras & Meyer, 1995).
+Nevertheless, EPIC models have been successful at accounting for performance in laboratory versions of multiple-task situations with unprecedented accuracy [Kieras and Meyer 1997; Meyer and Kieras 1997a; 1997b].

-2 The term generative is used analogously to its sense in formal linguistics.
+&lt;sup>1The term generative is used analogously to its sense in formal linguistics.
 The syntax of a language can be represented compactly by a generative grammar, a set of rules for generating all of the grammatical sentences in the language.